-There Are Two Paths to Becoming a Registered Nurse With the Help of Mercy College.
-You can enroll in our Bachelor of Science in Nursing (BSN) program that will prepare you in as little as three years to take the NCLEX-RN® examination.
-There is also our original program path that combines the Associate of Science in Nursing (ASN) with our RN to BSN program allowing nurses to work and study while completing their bachelor’s degree.
-Both paths will prepare you as a registered nurse to practice in a variety of health care settings.
+Become a Registered Nurse With the Help of Mercy College.
+Our Bachelor of Science in Nursing (BSN) program that will prepare you in as little as three years to take the NCLEX-RN® examination.
+Students could also choose the path that combines the Associate of Science in Nursing (ASN) with our RN to BSN program allowing nurses to work and study while completing their bachelor’s degree.
+Either path will prepare you as a registered nurse to practice in a variety of health care settings.

 Mercy College’s BSN program is an eight-semester curriculum with two semesters of liberal arts and science courses and six semesters of nursing courses.
 Students will learn about nursing using a concept-based approach that emphasizes nursing content across the life span and diverse clinical settings.
 For example, when students learn about the concept of infection, they will do so by studying mechanisms, assessment, and management principles of infection and how these principles are applied in various populations, settings, types of infectious diseases, and stages of illness.

 Coursework prepares graduates to care for patients and families in acute care and community settings.
 Graduates are prepared to assume roles involving leadership, education, research, and community health.

 By enrolling in the Mercy College BSN program, you will be joining nursing faculty and students across the country striving to achieve the Institute of Medicine’s (IOM) national goal of achieving an 80% BSN-prepared nursing workforce by 2020.
 Hospitals and health systems across the country are recognizing the benefits noted in the report of dramatically expanding the entry-level education of nurses to meet the future challenges of healthcare.